masoodskio/dwm/README.md

 ## Sofian's build of DWM - dynamic window manager
 dwm is an extremely fast, small, and dynamic window manager for X.
 I've added the following patches
--Vanitygaps: Gaps allowed across all layouts.
+-Vanitygaps: Gaps allowed across all layouts

--Sticky: Windows can be made sticky (super+s).
+-Sticky: Windows can be made sticky (super+s)

--True fullscreen (super+f) and prevents focus shifting.
+-True fullscreen (super+f) and prevents focus shifting

 -Stacker: Move windows up the stack manually (super+K/J)

 -Shiftview: Cycle through tags (super+semicolon/super+apostrophe;)

+-ShiftTag: Move windows to prev/next tag (supet+shift+semicolon/super+shift+apostrophe

+-Swallow: If a program run from a terminal would make it inoperable, it temporarily takes its place to save space.

--ShiftTag: Move windows to prev/next tag (supet+shift+semicolon/super+shift+apostrophe -It reads colors from Xresources (works with pywal)
+-It reads colors from Xresources (works with pywal)

 ## Requirements

 In order to build dwm you need the Xlib header files.

 ## Installation